-The ICRS 2020 program will include a series of specialised workshops covering a wide range of topics and disciplines.
-The preliminary workshop program with 21 attractive offers is listed below.
-ICRS 2020 delegates may express their interest in participating in one or more of these workshops during the registration process starting on 15 January 2020.
+The ICRS 2021 program will include a series of specialised workshops covering a wide range of topics and disciplines.
+The preliminary workshop program with 19 attractive offers is listed below.
+ICRS 2021 delegates may express their interest in participating in one or more of these workshops during the registration process.

 Jessica Bellworthy1, Emma Strand2, Laura Richardson3, Sandra Schleier2, Maha Cziesielski 4, Jennifer Lappin5

 2 University of Rhode Island (Kingston, RI, USA)

 5 ARC Centre of Excellence for Coral Reef Studies (Townsville, Australia)